DRAGNLabs/301r_retnet/README.md

 ## Citations

 Our paper is awaiting publication and our full citation will be given soon.
-Our current citations can be found on the citation section on our paper Are You Using Retentive Networks?.
+Our current citations can be found on the citation section on our paper A# <PAPER_TITLE_PLACEHOLDER> 📝.